To encourage spending in Taiwan, the government introduced a tourist tax refund scheme for travellers holding a non-Taiwanese passport.

 Note that there are limits to any refunds you can claim here (see Limits section below).

-There are a few shopping malls in Taipei that will allow you to get an immediate tax refund on any purchased goods.
+The Taipei 101 mall, and all SOGO and Shin Kong Mitsukoshi malls in Taiwan allow you to get an immediate tax refund on any purchased goods.

 The following limits apply when claiming a refund from locations other than the airports: